VB1408/REMINDERLY/README.md

 - 🔐 **Privacy-First Architecture**
   Entire stack is offline and self-contained — designed with user privacy at the core.

-- 🎙️ **Planned: Voice-Based Reminder Creation (STT)**
-  Voice input integration using Expo’s Speech-to-Text API is in progress to enable hands-free task creation.

 - 🤖 **Future Integration with Project AARNA**
   Reminderly is being adapted into a modular agent for AARNA — to function as a voice-controlled task assistant.